pelithne/sre-agent-hackathon/exercises/part3-incident-response.md

 ## Overview

 In this exercise, you'll learn to set up proactive monitoring and alerting for your Azure infrastructure.
-You'll configure Azure Monitor alerts, create dashboards, and use Azure SRE Agent to investigate incidents and create Root Cause Analysis (RCA) reports.
+You'll configure Azure Monitor alerts, create dashboards, and use Azure SRE Agent to investigate incidents and create Root Cause Analysis (RCA) reports (TODO!).

 **Estimated Time:** 60-90 minutes